 Your design consultant will be able to guide you through the selection process of these upgrades and which ones will be beneficial to your building.

-5. Why drywall when trim will do.
+5. Why drywall when trim will do?

 The perimeter of windows in most high-rise buildings are finished with drywall returns.
-In many cases, removal of the drywall around the perimeter of the windows is required to perform the replacement.
+In many cases, the removal of the drywall around the perimeter of the windows is required to perform the replacement.
 This allows for proper preparation of the rough opening prior to the installation of the new window.
 Reinstatement of drywall finishes will increase costs and prolong the duration of the project which means increased disruption for the residents.
 With the substitution of drywall returns with trim, the disruption to residents can typically be limited to just a few days.